-- Cut the long story short: The goal of a wireframe is to visualize the first idea, so keep it simple and plain.
+To cut a long story short: The goal of a wireframe is to visualise the first idea, so keep it simple and straightforward.

-- Avoid dummy content: A wireframe should be simple but realistic, so you need to avoid dummy content.
-Such content only distracts clients and you won’t be able to present the real idea behind the wireframe.
+Avoid dummy content: A wireframe should be simple but realistic, so you need to avoid dummy content.
+Such content only distracts clients, and you won’t present the real idea behind the wireframe.

 Behind the Scenes of Prototypes

 A website prototype can be any mock-up or demo of what a website will look like when it goes live, allowing users to navigate from page to page and use functionality such as dropdown menus.